dankamongmen/notcurses/doc/man/man3/notcurses_input.3.md

 by examining the output of **notcurses-info(1)**.
 If the **kbd** property is indicated, you're using the Kitty protocol.

-Mouse events in the top and left margins will never be delivered to the application (as is intended), but mouse events in the bottom and right margins sometimes can be if the event occurs prior to a window resize.
+Mouse events in the left margins will never be delivered to the application (as is intended), but mouse events in the bottom and right margins sometimes can be if the event occurs prior to a window resize.